cosmocatalano/strava-export/README.txt

 /**********************
 THINGS TO KNOW
-This is designed to run from the command line, and will save your files as GPX or TCX to your home (~) directory.
-On OS X, it's the folder that looks like a house.
+This is designed to run from the command line, and will save your files as GPX or TCX to your home (~) directory; on OS X, it's the folder that looks like a house.
 Keep in mind that this may take many gigabytes of space if you have a lot of rides.
+It might also take a long time.

-Rides will be saved as their strava activity ID.
+Rides will be saved as their Strava activity ID.
 Not descriptive, but the best solution given the constraints.

 ON A MAC/LINUX
 (this assumes you have PHP installed)